jay7Kumar/SpamDetection/README.md

 # Evaluation
 The project evaluates the performance of each pipeline on a test dataset.
 The chosen pipeline achieves an F1 score of 0.93, indicating effective spam detection capabilities.

+# Conclusion
+Based on the 3 pipelines.
+I would choose the third pipeline with Sparse Embeddings (TF-IDF) + Feature Engineering.
+This pipeline has thehighest f1 score of 0.93.
+This pipeline obtained a f1 score 0.93 with a Logistic Regression algorithm, which is one one of the simplest classification algorithm.